Student Code of Conduct

 Failure to Complete Sanctions

 All students, student organizations and groups, as members of the NIU community, are expected to comply with sanctions within the time frame specified by the board or hearing officer.
 Failure to follow through on sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional charges, and/or reinstatement of lifted sanctions as a result of any appeal or other reason.
-Provision of incomplete or fraudulent information upon which sanctions were lifted or rescinded will result in those sanctions being automatically reinstated, pending a hearing on charges resulting from the provision of such incomplete or fraudulent information.

 Grounds for Appeal

 Upon receiving the hearing decision notice, the respondent will have five (5) business days to submit an appeal.
-The respondent submitting the appeal must present a formal written appeal that specifically articulates one or more of thegrounds for appeal.
+The respondent submitting the appeal must present a formal written appeal that specifically articulates one or more of the grounds for appeal.
 Missing a scheduled preliminary review or hearing does not constitute grounds for an appeal.
 Appeals cannot be submitted by a third party on behalf of the respondent.
 An appeal will not have merit simply because the person submitting the appeal disagrees with the original outcome.
-Once an appeal is submitted, it is reviewed by the appeal reviewer.
+Once an appeal is submitted, it is reviewed by the Appeal Reviewer.
 A hearing decision is considered final if an appeal is not submitted within the specified time.
-While an appeal is pending, the respondent must comply with all sanctions and restrictions from the hearing decision, unless otherwise specified by the vice president.
-Appeals of suspension or expulsion must be approved and reviewed by the vice president or a designee.
+While an appeal is pending, the Respondent must comply with all sanctions and restrictions from the hearing decision, unless otherwise specified by the Vice President.
+Appeals of suspension or expulsion must be approved and reviewed by the Vice President or a designee.

 An appeal is limited to a review of the supporting information and record of the hearing that was evaluated in the decision-making process of the hearing.
 New information will only be considered if the Appeal Reviewer determines that the information was not available at the time of the hearing.
 The appeal will only be granted on one or more of the following grounds for an appeal:

 • Procedural error that likely impacted the hearing outcome.
-This may include a demonstrated bias or conflict of interest against the respondent or the complainant which impacted the respondent is responsible for demonstrating the bias or conflict of interest.
+This may include a demonstrated bias or conflict of interest against the respondent or the complainant which impacted the outcome.
+The respondent is responsible for demonstrating the bias or conflict of interest.

 • Newly discovered information for which there is a legitimate reason this information could not have been presented at the original hearing.